 You will not be asked to talk about the traumatic experience right away.
 First, we’ll focus on safety and helping you eliminate any life-threatening behaviors, build supports, and gain stability.
 We will look at the ways the trauma you experienced impact you at present-day.
 We’ll look at how you’ve coped with the trauma and identify goals to help you build a life worth living- a life that feels good and has purpose.
 Next, we’ll look at the trauma reactions you’re experiencing.
 We will do skill building, including self-regulation techniques that will help you manage your trauma reactions, panic and hyperarousal symptoms.
 I will teach you tools that will help you feel less anxious, stressed and depressed.
 Eventually, we may get to a place where you talk about the trauma- this is called creating a Trauma Narrative.
 This is never done before you are ready and only once you feel confident in your ability to use all the new skills you’ve learned.
 It is important in this stage to allow time for grieving and mourning the past.
 Next, we’ll continue to integrate practices of mindfulness to allow for meaning making, reconnecting to your body (if there has been a disconnection to the body since the trauma), restoring your relationships and place in society, and constructing a life you are proud to live.

-Mindfulness meditation, somatic therapy- where we approach how we are holding trauma in the body, breathwork, and yoga, are practices we can incorporate into your PTSD treatment, all which have had beneficial results for many of the children, teenagers and adults with whom I’ve worked.
+Mindfulness meditation, somatic therapy- where we approach how we are holding trauma in the body, breathwork, and yoga, are practices we can incorporate into your PTSD treatment, all which have had beneficial results for many of the clients with whom I’ve worked.